-All interested teachers will receive a teaching pack for the prize, with ready-made resources designed to be used around European Day of Languages (26 September) and International Translation Day (30 September).
+All interested teachers receive teaching packs for the prize, with ready-made resources designed to be used in class, for home learning or for extra-curricular activities.

-Up to 50 schools will then be invited to take part in this first year of the competition, with two more teaching packs in January and February, and the competition tasks in March.
-Entrants will translate a passage from one of those languages into English, and will also have the opportunity to submit more 'imaginative' translations – a passage from a novel might be reimagined as a short film or comic strip, for example.
+You will receive all three resource packs, on translating poetry, fiction and non-fiction, as soon as you register.
+The competition tasks will take place in the second half of the summer term (June).
+Entrants will translate a passage from one of the 4 languages into English, and will also have the opportunity to submit more 'imaginative' translations – a passage from a novel might be reimagined as a short film or comic strip, for example.
 The teaching resources are available and free to all, but places in the competition are limited.

 Bringing more international culture into the classroom is a central aim of the prize, and so all passages – fiction and non-fiction – will be rich in cultural content, and creativity in the translation will be rewarded.

 Information for Teachers

 We are now inviting registration for the competition via this form.
 All those who complete the form will receive the first sets of teaching packs on translating poetry, fiction and non-fiction.
 Please note that places in the final phase - the competition tasks - are limited.
 Entry is free for all.